gowww/app/README.md

 	```

 Usually, when a check fails, you just want to send a response with error messages.
 Here comes the [BadRequest](https://godoc.org/github.com/gowww/app#BadRequest) shortcut which receives a checker and a view name.

-If the check fails, it sets the status to "400 Bad Request" and returns `true`, allowing you to exit from the handler.
+If you don't provide a view name (empty string), the response will be a JSON errors map.

-If you don't provide a view name (empty string), the response will be a JSON errors map:
+If the check fails, it sets the status to "400 Bad Request" and returns `true`, allowing you to exit from the handler:

 ```Go
 app.Post("/join", func(c *app.Context) {